theodi/adapt-theme-odi/README.md

-# adapt-theme-odi
+# adapt-theme-coloured-blocks

-This theme is adapted from the adapt vanilla theme
+This theme is adapted from the adapt vanilla theme.

+It has been designed to allow blocks to be visually separated through the use of alternating colours (at article level) or mixed colours (at block level).

+Play with it to find out how it works, it is pretty flexible.

 ## Settings overview